-We have won National and International awards for many of our bridge strengthening and refurbishment schemes.
-Major works to highway structures are detailed on the County roadworks map.
+Major works to highway structures are detailed on our roadworks map.

 Report a problem with a bridge

 If it is problem with a railway bridge, you will find a telephone number on a plaque on the bridge structure.
-Call this number immediately to contact the rail company urgently.
+Call that number immediately to contact the rail company urgently.